Heating & Cooling Sales and Services

 Approximately 35 million homes in America are heated by natural gas-fired, forced-air heating systems; by far the most popular form of central heating.
 Unfortunately, due to the inefficiencies of older furnace design, the vast majority of these households have been sending 30-40% or more of their energy dollars up the furnace flue.
 In an effort to curb this energy waste, the U.S. Department of Energy (DOE) instituted rigid new standards at the beginning of 1992 that required every new furnace to turn at least 78% of its fuel into heat.
 Manufacturers responded by producing models that not only meet this standard, but go far beyond by introducing units with efficiencies well into the 90+% range.

-Mattex Heating & Cooling understands that saving money by operating a higher efficiency furnace is a giant step in the right direction.
+Mattex Heating, Cooling and Plumbing understands that saving money by operating a higher efficiency furnace is a giant step in the right direction.
 A new furnace that is not dependable is a budget buster, and will easily gobble up any savings realized through more efficient operation.

 That’s why Trane builds not only high efficiency gas and oil furnaces, but furnaces that perform again and again, winter after winter, year after year.
 Dependability and efficiency are the foundation from which every Trane furnace is built.
 Take a look at the full line of furnaces, and experience the Trane difference.
 As an authorized TRANE dealer and an Act on Energy Ally, Mattex Heating & Cooling is sure to find an energy-saving solution to your home or business.